PitonCMS/Session/README.md

 checkUserAgent|false|Whether or not to match the User Agent to the stored session, true or false. secureCookie|false|Whether or not to set an encrypted cookie, true of false.
 Note, this only works when using *https*. salt|*none*|Your custom encryption key.
-Any long (16+ characters) string of characters.
+Any long (16+ characters) string of characters. autoRunSession|true|Whether to run the session automatically, or only needed.

 ```php
 $config['salt'] = 'akjfao8ygoa8hba9707lakusdof87';